nataliagodoyst/nat/README.md

 4. Answer the prompt in the created note and use `LoomNotes: Puxar Carta` for extra insight.
 5. Explore Templater or Dataview to organise your reflections.

+## Styling

+The plugin includes a small `styles.css` file that colors the Lumi modal and side panel.
+If you prefer to use your own theme, remove this file from the plugin folder to disable the default styles.
+You can also override the classes `.loomnotes-modal`, `.loomnotes-panel` and `.loomnotes-button` in a snippet or your theme to customize the appearance.

 ## Development

 Install dependencies with `npm i` and start the watcher with `npm run dev`.
 Run the test suite with `npm test`.